TenaCity23/c_programming/README.md

 ### Main Projects
-##### In the [main_projects](https://github.com/TenaCity23/c_programming/tree/main/main_projects) folder is a compilation of my best C Prorgamming Projects that I have completed:
+In the [main_projects](https://github.com/TenaCity23/c_programming/tree/main/main_projects) folder is a compilation of my best C Prorgamming Projects that I have completed:

-* [Calendar Project](https://github.com/TenaCity23/c_programming/blob/main/main_projects/calendar.c): This is a calendar calculator I made to:
-  - calculate whether a year entered is a leap year or not.
-  - receive a specific date, caluclate the amount of days added to it, and print out a new date.
+* [Calendar Project](https://github.com/TenaCity23/c_programming/blob/main/main_projects/calendar.c): ###### The program calculates whether a year entered is a leap year or not and receives a specific date, caluclates the amount of days added to it, and prints out a new date.

 * [Encrypting Message](https://github.com/TenaCity23/c_programming/blob/main/main_projects/encrypting_message.c): The user enters a sentence they want to encrypt and a shift value for the encryption.
 The program will display the final encrypted message to the user.